RubendeBruin/DAVE/docs/index.rst

 For a general introduction and source-code see `GitHub <https://github.com/RubendeBruin/DAVE>`_

-For documentation of the main module "Scene" see :py:mod:`DAVE.scene`
+For documentation of the main module "Scene" see the pdoc generated documentation.

 Other subjects: